DESIGNED TO HELP INNOVATORS WITH INTELLECTUAL PROPERTY RIGHTS.

 After dealing with the objections, the trademark application is published in a Trademark Journal giving the opportunity for the general public to raise any objections related to the Trademark application.

-If any concerned third party can file the trademark opposition within three months (with a one-month extension) from trademark publication date.
+If any concerned third party can file the trademark opposition within three months (with a one-month extension) from the trademark publication date.
 In case objections are raised against the application, a hearing, if needed is held where both parties are given a fair chance to present their cases.
 Based on the hearing and the evidence put forward by both parties, the hearing officer will give his judgement.

 Any decision pronounced can be appealed before the Intellectual Property Appellate Board.